 Although the teens described above have different interests, they all attended an academic enrichment or meaningful travel program during the summer....i.e. they went on a “Smart Journey.”

 As you read this post, some of you may say “my middle/high school student has enough pressure and homework during the school year, why would I have them spend part of their summer focused on anything academic or put them in what could be an uncomfortable situation?!”

 Now consider why a “Smart Journey” should be of interest

 :Meaningful Engagement is Relaxing

-As Elizabeth Wissner-Gross states in the book What High Schools Don’t Tell You, “Many parents wrongly equate decompressing with sitting idly with no planned activities but sometimes the structure of either an organized program or scheduled plan of activities can be far more relaxing and fulfilling than whiling away time or simply “hanging out.”
-Thus, one can “relax” by exploring in depth a topic of interest and they can do so without the pressure of grades.
+As Elizabeth Wissner-Gross states in the book What High Schools Don’t Tell You, “Many parents wrongly equate decompressing with sitting idly….but sometimes the structure of either an organized program or scheduled plan of activities can be far more relaxing and fulfilling than whiling away time or simply “hanging out.”
+Thus, teens can “relax” by exploring an existing interest in-depth without the pressure of grades.
 They can focus on the joy of learning and may gain an edge in developing an area of expertise.
 Conversely, they may develop a new interest or be exposed to different cultures and traditions.

 Living Independently is Good Practice

 Students who live away from home have the opportunity to develop independence and resilience.
 This may also increase their confidence and leadership skills.
 Thus, when they go to college, they can focus on academics and co-curricular activities.
 They will have had experience in living independently among their peers.

 Peer Influence Is Significant